wilmix8/DOTWEB3.0PART13/README.md

-# JWEB13.0
+# DOTWEBSAUCER
 ==========

-JWEB13.0  is  also  called  as  JDollarPart14  and  it  is  invented  by  wilmix  jemin  j  in JDollar(JWEB)

-at  year  2017.
+ DOTWEBSAUCER  is  a  Programming Language which   is  invented  by  wilmix  jemin  j  in JDollar(JWEB)  at  year  2017.

-JWEB13.0  has  4  Modules  and  new  Technology  like  Tabernacle ,  J$JSAUCER
+DOTWEBSAUCER  has  4  Modules  and  new  Technology  like  Tabernacle ,  J$JSAUCER

 and J$WEB....